jylisadoney/soc/1-journals.md

 You can now see a ranked list of journals within a specific discipline.
 Journals in this list are ranked based on the number of times their articles are cited by other articles.

 ## Confirm if a journal is peer-reviewed
-Once you select a journal, you can visit its website to confirm that it is peer-reviewed.
+Once you select a journal, you can visit its website to determine whether it is peer-reviewed.

 * Within `Journal Citation Reports`, click on the title of a journal
   * Example: *Sociology Compass*